joshmarinacci/filament-gui/README.md

 It is a humanist language, as its primary concern is providing a good experience for the human doing the programming.
 It does not focus on performance or typesafety, except where that would help the primary humanist concerns.
-*It is a tool for thinking about things, not shipping production software.*
+*Notebook Lang is a tool for thinking about things, not shipping production software.*

-Note: *This language is currently theoretical (with implementation stubs), but the eventual goal is a web-based notebook interface that anyone can use and share.*
+Note: __This language is currently theoretical (with implementation stubs), but the eventual goal is a web-based notebook interface that anyone can use and share.__

 # Status